kuanjiahong/comp3278-database-project/README.md

    `mysql -u root -p comp3278 < db.sql`

+**NOTES:**

-NOTES: If the project failed to run due to missing `/usr/local/lib/libmysqlclient.21.dylib`, make sure you have MySQL installed at `/usr/local/mysql/`, then make a symbolic link for that missing file to the one in the MySQL folder by
+If the project failed to run due to missing `/usr/local/lib/libmysqlclient.21.dylib`,

+1. Make sure you have MySQL installed at `/usr/local/mysql/`
+2. Make a symbolic link for that missing file to the one in the MySQL folder by

    `ln -s /usr/local/mysql/lib/libmysqlclient.21.dylib /usr/local/lib/libmysqlclient.21.dylib`

-If you wish to use your existing MYSQL database,
+If you wish to use your existing MySQL database,

-1. you have to go to settings.py under 'icms' directory
+1. Go to `settings.py` under `icms` directory
-2. Ctrl+F search "DATABASES"
+2. Ctrl+F search `DATABASES`
-3. Modify 'NAME'(i.e. your database name),'USER','PASSWORD' to your own settings
+3. Modify `NAME` (i.e. your database name),`USER`, `PASSWORD` to your own settings